Organic farming: Controlling other organisms

 Organisms aside from weeds that cause problems on farms include arthropods (e.g., insects, mites), nematodes, fungi and bacteria.
 Practices include, but are not limited to:

 Examples of predatory beneficial insects include minute pirate bugs, big-eyed bugs, and to a lesser extent ladybugs (which tend to fly away), all of which eat a wide range of pests.
 Lacewings are also effective, but tend to fly away.
 Praying mantis tend to move more slowly and eat less heavily.
 Parasitoid wasps tend to be effective for their selected prey, but like all small insects can be less effective outdoors because the wind controls their movement.
 Predatory mites are effective for controlling other mites.

 Naturally derived insecticides allowed for use on organic farms include Bacillus thuringiensis (a bacterial toxin), pyrethrum (a chrysanthemum extract), spinosad (a bacterial metabolite), neem (a tree extract) and rotenone (a legume root extract).
 Fewer than 10% of organic farmers use these pesticides regularly; a 2003 survey found that only 5.3% of vegetable growers in California use rotenone while 1.7% use pyrethrum.
 These pesticides are not always more safe or environmentally friendly than synthetic pesticides and can cause harm.
 The main criterion for organic pesticides is that they are naturally derived, and some naturally derived substances have been controversial.
-Controversial natural pesticides include rotenone, copper, nicotine sulfate, and pyrethrumsPottorff LP.
-Some Pesticides Permitted in Organic Gardening.
-Colorado State University Cooperative Extension.
-Rotenone and pyrethrum are particularly controversial because they work by attacking the nervous system, like most conventional insecticides.
+Controversial natural pesticides include rotenone, copper, nicotine sulfate, and pyrethrums Rotenone and pyrethrum are particularly controversial because they work by attacking the nervous system, like most conventional insecticides.
 Rotenone is extremely toxic to fish and can induce symptoms resembling Parkinson's disease in mammals.
-Although pyrethrum (natural pyrethrins) is more effective against insects when used with piperonyl butoxide (which retards degradation of the pyrethrins), organic standards generally do not permit use of the latter substance.OGA.
-2004.
-OGA standard.
-Organic Growers of Australia.
-Inc. 32 pp.
+Although pyrethrum (natural pyrethrins) is more effective against insects when used with piperonyl butoxide (which retards degradation of the pyrethrins), organic standards generally do not permit use of the latter substance.

 Naturally derived fungicides allowed for use on organic farms include the bacteria Bacillus subtilis and Bacillus pumilus; and the fungus Trichoderma harzianum.
 These are mainly effective for diseases affecting roots.
 Compost tea contains a mix of beneficial microbes, which may attack or out-compete certain plant pathogens, but variability among formulations and preparation methods may contribute to inconsistent results or even dangerous growth of toxic microbes in compost teas.

 Some naturally derived pesticides are not allowed for use on organic farms.
 These include nicotine sulfate, arsenic, and strychnine.